Wind Farm

 Slickly Wind Farm

-As a responsible developer and operator of renewable energy projects, our approach to development involves consulting widely with local communities.
-Our final submission has been shaped by responses to our consultation activity from the community and statutory consultees.
+As a responsible developer and operator of renewable energy projects, our approach to development involves consulting widely to help shape and inform the final proposal.
+We look forward to meeting with the local community throughout our pre-application consultation activity.

 Project timeline

-An application is submitted to the Scottish Government, accompanied by a comprehensive Environmental Impact Assessment Report showing the results of all studies undertaken.
+accompanied by a comprehensive Environmental Impact Assessment (EIA) Report showing the results of all studies undertaken.

-If Appin Wind Farm is approved, construction begins at least one year after consent.
+If approved, construction begins at least one year after consent.

 The turbines are managed from a regionally based maintenance team, and operations are controlled by detailed planning conditions.

-At the end of the planning period, turbines are removed.
-A financial bond, parent company guarantee or another financial instrument is put in place before construction starts to cover this cost.
+At the end of the planning consent, turbines are removed.
+A financial bond or guarantee is put in place before construction starts, to cover the decommissioning cost.

 The project team